-The reference to ‘A world to understand’ calls upon Australians to engage in a learning process as part of the journey towards reconciliation.
+The reference to the Dreamtime being told ‘By word and artist’s hand’ calls upon Australians to engage in a learning process about the ancient Indigenous culture as part of the journey towards reconciliation.

 See: 'Uluru Statement from the Heart', May 2017, and the Final Report of the Referendum Council dated 17 June 2017, which notes '60,000 years or more' as the period when Indigenous occupation of Australia first began.
 Further, the 60,000 years plus period (BP 60,000+) has also recently been confirmed by a team of archaeologists and dating specialists led by Associate Professor Chris Clarkson from The University of Queensland School of Social Science, as detailed in the Nature journal published 20 July 2017.
 This discovery arises from the analysis of evidence derived from the Madjedbebe rock shelter, Kakadu.
 306 Nature Vol 547, 20 July 2017.